Laravel-Backpack/docs/4.0/getting-started-basics.md

 <a name="backpack-authentication"></a>
 ### Authentication

-Backpack comes with a basic authentication system, that's separate from Laravel's.
+Backpack comes with a basic authentication system that's separate from Laravel's.
 This way, you can have different login screens for users & admins, if you need.
 If not, you can choose to use only one authentication - either Laravel's, or Backpack's.

 ![Backpack 3.5 Authentication Screens](https://backpackforlaravel.com/uploads/docs-4-0/getting_started/auth_screens.png)